 What is SOC 2?

-SOC 2 is a security framework that specifies how organizations should safeguard customer data.
-The American Institute of CPAs (AICPA) developed SOC 2 around five Trust Services Criteria: security, availability, processing integrity, confidentiality, and privacy.
+SOC 2 is a security framework that specifies how organizations should protect customer data from unauthorized access, security incidents, and other vulnerabilities.
+The American Institute of Certified Public Accountants (AICPA) developed SOC 2 around five Trust Services Criteria: security, availability, processing integrity, confidentiality, and privacy.

 To understand why SOC 2 is important, all you have to do is look at recent headlines.
 Experian, Equifax, Yahoo, LinkedIn, Facebook — high-profile data breaches are a constant in the news.